 Smith graphs, before J.H.
 Smith identified them in a graph theoretical context in 1970, appeared implicitly in several mathematical areas.

-Smith graphs are related to Coxeter groups and Coxeter systems (see, for example, [2], p.
+Smith graphs are related to Coxeter groups and Coxeter systems (see, for example, [1], p.
 84 and p.
 294).
+See also [3].